redpesk-core/sec-lsm-manager/README.md

 ## History

-The sec-lsm-manager project is a redesign of the [security-manager](https://github.com/Samsung/security-manager) project present in [Tizen](https://www.tizen.org/) and [Automotive Grade Linux](https://www.automotivelinux.org/) systems.
+The sec-lsm-manager project is a redesign of the [security-manager](https://github.com/Samsung/security-manager) project presented in [Tizen](https://www.tizen.org/) and [Automotive Grade Linux](https://www.automotivelinux.org/) systems.
 The code is lighter, more easily auditable and allows to use SELinux.

 ## Usage